 Estate planning is the development of a system to transfer the ownership of property to others in a manner that achieves the goals of the original property owner.
 These goals often include minimizing estate tax liability, succession of the family business or farm, equitable distribution of property among family members, donation to one or more charities, and ensuring the financial security of a surviving spouse.
 Agricultural estate planning can be especially complex.
 The proper estate plan is unique to the facts and circumstances involved in each situation based on business goals, personal values, familial relationships, and tax considerations.
 While individual state laws may impact the effectiveness or availability of certain planning devices, business entities, and rules governing succession of property, the Internal Revenue Code primarily governs the major tax issues associated with estate planning.

-Agricultural estate planning often poses unique circumstances that must be carefully assessed, such as assets in the form of highly appreciated land, the emotional investment of the family in the farming operations, and potential conflicting desires of some heirs regarding the management or continuation of the operation.
+Agricultural estate planning often poses unique circumstances that must be carefully assessed.
+Examples of these unique circumstances include assets in the form of highly appreciated land, the family’s emotional investment in the farming operation, and potential conflicting desires of some heirs regarding the management or continuation of the operation.
 This overview focuses on broad concepts central to agricultural estate planning.
-However, the careful scrutiny of critical details in a myriad of subject areas, many of which are beyond the scope of this overview, is also necessary to develop a successful estate plan.
-As this Reading Room is intended to be an overview of agricultural estate planning there are links provided to other websites that provide more in-depth information on various topics ranging from succession planning to federal estate and gift taxation.
+However, the careful scrutiny of critical details in a myriad of subject areas (many of which are beyond the scope of this overview) is also necessary to develop a successful estate plan.
+Because this Reading Room is intended to be an overview of agricultural estate planning, there are links provided to other websites that provide more in-depth information on various topics ranging from succession planning to federal estate and gift taxation.